Kosher Salt: Why Is It Kosher? A Religious and Historical Explanation

 Key takeaways

-• The grocery-store label 'kosher salt' is now largely a culinary term referring to coarse-grained salt, though its origin is entirely rooted in Jewish halakhic law.
+• In modern American grocery culture, 'kosher salt' is largely a culinary term referring to grain size and texture, though its name originates in Jewish religious law.

 FAQs